The Scoop On Kitty Vaccinations:

 How to handle vaccinations with your cat?

-The decision on what vaccines to give and when is always something to discuss with your veterinarian.
+In conclusion the decision on what vaccines to give and when is always something to discuss with your veterinarian.
 They will have the best understanding of your cats health and risk factors.
 At the end of the day we all just want to have a healthy and happy kitty.

 Recent Comments